hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 ~> **Note:** The prefix of `ip_rules` must be between 0 and 30 and only supports public IP addresses.

 ~> **Note:** [More information on Validation is available here](https://docs.microsoft.com/en-gb/azure/storage/blobs/storage-custom-domain-name)

 ---

-A `resource_access_rules` block supports the following:

-* `resource_id` - (Required) The `azurerm_private_endpoint` resource id, which assigns a private IP address from your VNet to this storage account and secures all traffic between your VNet and this storage account over a private link.

-* `tenant_id` - (Optional) The tenant id of the `azurerm_private_endpoint`.
-Defaults to the current tenant id.

----